czyzby/gdx-lml/README.md

 - `gradle installAll` - same as the previous one, but the tasks are always invoked in the correct order.
 Use when changing libraries' versions to avoid missing artifacts errors.
 - `gradle uploadArchives` - pushes the archives to Maven Central.
 Requires proper `gradle.properties` with signing and logging data.
 - `gradle clean` - removes built archives.
+- `gradle distZip` - prepares a zip archive with all jars in `build/distributions` folder.
+Useful for releases.

 Additionally, in `examples` directory you can find a utility Gradle project.
 This is *not* the root project of example applications: they are all autonomous and can be copied outside the repository (and should still work!).
 Still, it contains some utility tasks that modify or test example projects en masse: